 Austrian packaging firm Borealis has partnered with Plasticum Group and developed a polypropylene (PP) tube for the cosmetics and personal care industry increasing production efficiency resulting in a domino effect of other benefits.

-The cosmetics tube CLUBE combines the production of the tube, the closure and the labelling into one single bi-injection moulding production step instead of three traditional steps.
+Le tube cosmétique CLUBE combine la production du tube, the closure and the labelling into one single bi-injection moulding production step instead of three traditional steps.
 This results in greater production efficiency, according to the company.

-“ We are always looking for new opportunities to push the boundaries of design and functionality in the packaging solutions we offer for the personal care market, … in combination with cost-effective intellectual manufacturing processes ,” commented Rian Stegeman, chief technology officer, Plasticum Group.
+“ We are always looking for new opportunities to push the boundaries of design and functionality in the packaging solutions we offer for the personal care market, … in combination with cost-effective intellectual manufacturing processes ,” commented Rian Stegeman, chief technology officer, Groupe Plasticum.

 In simplifying the production process, Borealis has reduced the production cycle time and consequently the amount of energy used.